matthew-deal-rocketlab/use-fetch-hook/README.md

 The `useFetch` hook is a powerful tool for managing data fetching and caching in React applications.
 This guide will walk you through how to use the hook effectively in your components.

+This hook is a mimic of useQuery from TanStacks React Query.

 ## Installation

 To install the `useFetch` hook, run the following command: